 This project uses the sql.js-httpvfs library to serve vector and raster tiles from mbtiles hosted on object storage.
 The mbtiles could live alongside the website or be hosted on any publicly accessible url.
 A service worker intercepts the tile requests then returns tile data from the mbtiles fetched using simple SQL queries.

 This project consists of a NodeJS script that generates a GTFS feed and interactive map.
-The only requirements are a GeoJSON routes file, a GeoJSON and stops file, and a handful of static GTFS text files.
+The only requirements are a GeoJSON routes file, a GeoJSON stops file, and a handful of required static GTFS text files.
 The result is a feed that can be published to Google, Transit, or any transit feed service, as well as an interactive map with schedules for each route.
 The schedules can be fixed route with specific times or loop routes that run every hour.

 An exploration of the Mapbox GL JS 3D terrain functions, using the tallest US mountain peaks in each state as the study subject.
 Each map view in this demo project was carefully selected to provide an excellent view of the peak and its surroundings.
 The terrain extrusion still has a tendency to crash browsers.